 January 22, 2019

 However, just this Tuesday morning, the Supreme Court voted to allow the ban to go into effect while lower courts continue to review it.
 This ban will bar transgender people from joining the military, but it should not result in the removal of current transgender members and those “willing and able to serve in their biological sex.”
 The ban could also mean that current transgender members will not have access to gender-transition related health care as they did before.
+It is a complete slap in the face to trans people everywhere.” — Evan Johnson (9)

 While it has been over a year since Johnson was met with the tweets announcing the transgender military ban, he found out about the Supreme Court ruling this morning.